FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- Its text-ellipsit on overflow ellipsis... overflow should be hidden to achiveve the overflow effect the width or max-width must also be defined `text-ellipsis overflow-hidden whitespace-nowrap max-w-full`
 - Test sweeps are necessary when working as a team to avoid breaking things if a team member changes some logic and uknowingly doesn't know how it affects other parts of the system.If the test fail , the build also fails which is a very good thing.
 We have to get the facts right b4 deployment.
 - Passing data via url is more stable state tends to be lost making it hard to navigate back.
 - Who needs a table numbers when we have the search functionality at the convenience of phone rotation?